How to tie up the horse in a cross tie in a safe manner?

 If possible, adjust the cross-ties so if the horse backs up, it’ll hit the wall before the cross-ties tightens.

 A little bit of movement is necessary for the horse to communicate what feels good.
+This will prevent the horse from feeling unneccessary restricted, trapped and starts to panic.

 High quality and safety parameters